mbcovid19updates/mbcovid19updates.github.io/README.md

 <a name="pfizer"></a>
 ### Where can I find Pfizer?

-_Last updated: June 28, 2021_
+_Last updated: July 8, 2021_

 **UPDATE 1**: All super sites are now booking Pfizer appointments for the end of July.
 Please remember that Pfizer and Moderna are considered interchangeable, so if you're age 18+, you can grab a Moderna appointment or walk-in as early as today!

-**UPDATE 2**: From Wednesday, June 30 to Sunday, July 4, the Leila super site in Winnipeg will be offering walk-in Pfizer doses for youth aged 12 to 17.
-Approximately 330 doses will be available daily.
-In anticipation of significant demand, individuals in line will be given a colour-coded ticket, which will identify a time slot later the same day when they will be able to get their vaccine.
-The Leila super site will begin giving youth vaccines at 9 am and the latest walk-in is expected to be scheduled at around 3:30pm daily.

 _Also, adults with an upcoming Pfizer appointment can transfer it to a child aged 12-17 and book a Moderna appointment instead.
 Call 1-844-626-8222 with the name of the youth and their MB health card number to transfer the Pfizer appointment to them._

 To be clear, Pfizer is arriving all the time, but it's for already booked appointments.
 There will be a slowdown beginning next week that will potentially result in a shortage for existing booked appointments (though this may possibly be offset by people cancelling and rebooking for earlier Moderna appointments).
 That slowdown will pick up again towards the end of July.
-My best guess is that with the exception of catching oddball cancellations, Pfizer appointments won't become available for another 3 weeks or so (around July 15+), and be scheduled for late July, early August.

-**EXTRA INFO/CONTEXT**

-For context, please keep in mind that appointments (almost all Pfizer) were booking out 5 weeks recently.
-The majority of these are dependent on the ongoing Pfizer supply.
-This means that while we have been receiving roughly 80-90K doses of Pfizer each week, they are designated for upcoming appointments that have already been booked.
-Now, consider that around 350K doses of Moderna have arrived recently within a 2-week span.
-This is massive and almost considered an unexpected bonus.
-Because of this, Manitoba has been able to very quickly open up more and more appointments daily, but the vast majority of them are for Moderna.

-With a growing number of people becoming eligible to book appointments, and a skewed ratio of Moderna vs Pfizer availability, it becomes more of a perception issue.
-Manitoba essentially has 2 options here: 1) Sit on the Moderna and continue to very slowly open up second dose eligibility as Pfizer comes in, or 2) Quickly open up eligibility to everyone, but most people will have to switch to Moderna or wait a long time for Pfizer appointments.
-But consider this... if you're wanting Pfizer, you would have been waiting even longer for your turn if the Moderna never arrived and if these Moderna appointments weren't made available.

-And finally, since the majority of people have received Pfizer for their first dose, it will be a bit of an education process and people coming to terms with switching, which will result in Pfizer doses being harder to find for new appointments over the next few weeks.
-But it's important to note, there will eventually be more Pfizer appointments available, and you will not be forced to switch to Moderna if you don't wish to.

 It's worth noting that Moderna and Pfizer are both mRNA vaccines that offer almost the same level of protection and are considered interchangeable.
 Moderna appointments are booking as early as a few days from now too.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>